 The Alzheimer's Association meets or surpasses the guidelines for nonprofit organizations, established by the BBB Wise Giving Alliance.

 - No practices that create false impressions or misunderstandings

 - 60 percent of annual expenses allocated to program activities

 - No persistent deficit in assets

 The Alzheimer's Association is committed to ensuring that our donors are able to fund their areas of interest and concern.
 When you make a donation to the Alzheimer's Association, you can specify how you wish your contribution to be used:

-- Local Program Support - A gift to the regional office in your area helps fund programs and services for those individuals with Alzheimer's and their families in your community.
-The range of services provided includes: Education and Training for caregivers and health care professionals; Caregiver and Patient Support Groups; Respite; Telephone Helpline; Safe Return; Public Advocacy; and Autopsy Assistance.
+- Local Program Support - A gift to the office in your area helps fund programs and services for those individuals with Alzheimer's and their families in your community.
+The range of services provided includes: education and training for caregivers and healthcare professionals; support groups for those with Alzheimer's and their caregivers; respite; Helpline; Safe Return and public advocacy.
 With the numbers impacted by Alzheimer's reaching epidemic proportion, there are incremental needs for Alzheimer care, information and education.
 At the same time the needs grow as well for support that will allow access to first-rate programs, services and information regardless of income level.

 - Research - The Alzheimer's Association is the preeminent private funder of Alzheimer studies, with research grants totaling nearly $140 million since 1982.
 The grants program of the Association is designed to attract more scientists to the field, and at the care of the program is a peer-review system to ensure the merit of each study.
 During 2002, the Association awarded grants to 82 new projects, including a new focus area on vascular disease and its link to Alzheimer's.